CWarner101/tweeter--twitter-clone-/README.md

 other users make.
 In short, there will be a lot of similarity with what we did with in-class-4.

+This project makes use of a custom user model using Djangos AbstractUser model class.

 The site makes use of bootstrap to better stylize it.

 Tests for the site views check that the view exists at the correct url with the correct content.